1. Introduction

 body: {

-message: 'Failed to create session',
+message: 'Failed to create access token',

 error: error.message,